b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 Let me know if you would like the full Devanāgarī and IAST text of each hymn.

-Plesse advise of when, how, why, by whom and by what mechanisms the Vedic Religion of the Rig Veda and the Brahmanism that accreted around it, and from it. which initially included women Rishis, systematically socio-politically privileged itself, its chosen and its concerns and its soteriology from others, including women and orter castes, even proscribing violence and maming of some cohorts who were witness to or recited the Vedas and outline all those who were excluded or why, and when this exclusion arose and how we know.
+Please advise of when, how, why, by whom and by what mechanisms the Vedic Religion of the Rig Veda and the Brahmanism that accreted around it, and from it. which initially included women Rishis, systematically socio-politically privileged itself, its chosen and its concerns and its soteriology from others, including women and orter castes, even proscribing violence and maming of some cohorts who were witness to or recited the Vedas and outline all those who were excluded or why, and when this exclusion arose and how we know.

 ### Origins, Mechanisms, and Evolution of Privilege in Vedic Religion and Brahmanism